 Step 4: Under System failure, you need to uncheck the Automatically restart option.

-Step 5: In the Write debugging information section, click the drop-down menu and left click and select Complete memory dump option.
+Step 5: In the Write debugging information section, click the drop-down menu and left-click and select the Complete memory dump option.

 Step 6: Save the changes and restart your Windows device.

 Step 7: Check if your computer still has the error “Your PC ran into a problem and needs to restart loop“.